zalando/postgres-operator/docs/user.md

 ## Increase volume size

 PostgreSQL operator supports statefulset volume resize if you're using the operator on top of AWS.
-For that you need to apply manifest with a new size, and the operator will find out that a volume size needs to be changed:
+For that you need to change the size field of the volume description in the cluster manifest and apply it:

 ```
 apiVersion: "acid.zalan.do/v1"